tryretool/spectrum-to-discourse-migration/README.md

 1) `migrate_users.py`

-Takes one argument - a CSV of Spectrum users - and creates a user in Discourse
+Takes one argument - a CSV of Spectrum users - and creates a user in Discourse with the same email and username as Spectrum.
+Make sure to update line 46 to be whatever password you want it to be.
+Example usage: `python migrate_users.py spectrum_users_sample.csv`

 2) `migrate_topics.py`

+Takes three arguments:

+- A CSV of Spectrum threads
+- A CSV of Spectrum users
+- A CSV of topic mappings

+Make sure to update the `channel_mappings` (line 22) to match what your Spectrum community's channel mappings are.
+Sample usage: `python migrate_topics.py spectrum_threads_sample.csv spectrum_users_sample.csv topic_mappings_sample.csv`

 3) `migrate_posts.py`

+Takes three arguments:

+- A CSV of Spectrum messages
+- A CSV of Spectrum users
+- A CSV of topic mappings

+Sample usage: `python migrate_posts.py spectrum_messages_sample.csv spectrum_users_sample.csv topic_mappings_sample.csv`

 #### Utilities